arthurOmanko/arthurOmanko/README.md

 - Whether or not User has already installed noraml IBL or LRE, this mod works only on VR execution(command option = "--vr") not depending on it.
 Normal IBL&LRE are separeted from IBL&LRE of this mod during Application execution, so both dont influence with each other.
 - ${***_(64|32)_Data}\Managed\IllusionInjector.dll in this mod controlls this mod's LRE&IBL on VR.
 If User changes this DLL, on VR execution User might encounter any bugs.
 Use the DLL and this mod's LRE&IBL together.
 - User had not better display any other windows except for this Game window on PC Screen.
 If cursor on other windows, controllers might not get reactive.
 Cursor-confined function on Game window is a little irregular yet.
+- If you using other VR tools as of now except for here, your game might work unproperly.
+Then consider removing other VR tools (${GameFolder}/Plugins/*.dll files etc.).

 ## [Requirements]
 - Game updated with the last patch and DLC installed